-At the time these financial statements were prepared and audited, the Academy was aware of existing circumstances that could significantly affect its financial health in the future.
+At the time these financial statements were prepared and audited, the Academy prepared the 22-23 budget with the following assumptions:

-- ➤ The Academy has adopted a general fund budget for 2021/2022 that anticipates revenue equal expenditures. - ➤ The Academy received an ESSER II allocation of \$184,394, and an ESSER III allocation of \$411,877.
-The projected use of funds are to address learning loss, make sure the school can routinely operate in a clean & safe environment, and overcome the impacts of the COVID-19 Pandemic.
+- ➤ The Academy has adopted a general fund budget for 2022/2023 that anticipates revenue equal expenditures. - > The Academy projected 275 FTE for 22-23 and state and federal funding based on available estimates - The Academy received an ESSER III allocation of \$411,877.
+A portion of the ESSER III funds are included in the 22-23 budget taking into account constituent input, and will be used to address learning loss and to assist the school to overcome the impacts of the COVID 19 pandemic.